 The Hillwood High School Band Christmas Tree Pick-Up

-The Hillwood High School Band is hosting its 16th Annual Davidson County Christmas Tree Pick-Up.
-For a minimum donation of $10, you can support Hillwood’s band program by letting the volunteers pick up and recycle your tree.
-Your donation is even tax-deductible!
-All you have to do is remove the decor and place your tree outside your home before pick-up.
-Due to COVID, the Hillwood team is conducting a “no-entry” program this year, so they’re only entering public areas.
-With that in mind, be sure to plan accordingly if you live in an apartment or condo.
-Volunteers will also be taking precautionary measures to keep everyone safe, including wellness checks, wearing masks, and using hand sanitizer.
+The Hillwood High School Band is hosting its 17th Annual Davidson County Christmas Tree Pick-Up.
+For a minimum donation of $10, you can support Hillwood’s band program by letting their volunteers pick up and recycle your tree.
+(Your donation is even tax-deductible!)
+All you have to do is remove the decor and place your tree outside your home before 8 a.m. on your pick-up day.
+For those who live in an apartment or condo, a volunteer will contact you before they arrive.
+For the first time, they’ve also transitioned to an exclusively online donation platform.
 To register and schedule your tree pick-up, complete the form HERE.

 Preston Taylor Ministries

 Preston Taylor Ministries is once again conducting its annual Christmas tree pick-up and recycling program.
-The fundraising efforts raise money for kindergarten through 12-graders to attend field trips throughout the year, and there is a suggested donation of $10.
-This year’s system is COVID-friendly, with contactless payment and pick-up.
+The fundraising efforts raise money for the Preston Taylor Ministries Spring Retreat, and there is a suggested donation of $10.
 Schedule your pick-up HERE, and leave your decoration-free tree outside of your home.

 The Elephant Sanctuary in Tennessee

-The Elephant Sanctuary in Tennessee is collecting Christmas trees for their residents.
-The nonprofit facility in Hohenwald is a safe haven for nearly 30 elephants who are retired from zoos and circuses and, believe it or not, you can donate up to five decoration-free trees to the sanctuary, providing enrichment for the elephants and supplementing their winter diets.
-The collection is taking place through Tuesday, January 4, 2021.
-For more information on donating your tree to The Elephant Sanctuary, you can visit their website or call 931-796-6500.
+The Elephant Sanctuary is collecting Christmas trees for its residents.
+The nonprofit facility in Hohenwald is currently a safe haven for nine elephants who are retired from zoos and circuses and, believe it or not, you can donate up to five decoration-free trees to the sanctuary, providing enrichment for the elephants and supplementing their winter diets.
+The collection is taking place from Sunday, December 26, through Wednesday, January 5, 2022.
+For more information on donating your tree to The Elephant Sanctuary, and exactly where they’re hosting this year’s drop-off zone, you can visit their website or call (931) 796-6500.

 Nashville Public Works

-Nashville Public Works offers easy tree recycling drop-off at 14 locations across Davidson County — just be sure you remove all of the festive frills such as lights, ornaments and tinsel before you bring it in.
-No flocked or artificial trees are accepted since Public Works takes them to Living Earth to be chipped and composted into mulch.
-They are receiving trees at the following locations, from December 26, 2020, through February 12, 2021.
+Nashville Public Works offers easy tree recycling drop-off at a number of locations across Davidson County — just be sure you remove all of the festive frills such as lights, ornaments, and tinsel before you bring it in.
+No flocked or artificial trees are accepted since Public Works takes them to be chipped and composted into mulch.
+Though the location list for this year has yet to be released, we’ve included a list of last year’s locations, which we don’t expect to change drastically.
+We encourage you to check for further updates at Nashville.gov.

 - Cane Ridge Park, 419 Battle Road, Antioch, TN 37013